Skip to main content

 --fail-mode block

-For one-off experiments you can still pass --upstream flags on the CLI, but long-lived configs should keep provider targets in YAML so the same document works for local, managed, and Git-backed workflows.
+For one-off experiments you can still pass --upstream flags on the CLI, but long-lived configs should keep provider targets in YAML so the same document works for local runs, connected gateways, and console-managed configuration workflows.

 Verify the running config